 Note that map privacy and dataset privacy are separate.
 The map privacy settings from a hosted CARTO map no longer apply after download, and anyone with access to that .carto file will be able to see the shared data.
 Be mindful about dataset privacy and map privacy when sharing .carto files.

 Importing a .carto file is useful if you are sharing maps with team members, exported a public map from someone’s public profile page, or if you are migrating maps to another account.

 .carto when importing, otherwise an error may appear.
 For example, this guide provides a sample .carto file that is compressed.
 Click on “Download resources” from this guide to download the zip file to your local machine.
 Extract the zip file before importing it to your account.

-You can drag and drop the .CARTO file to Your maps dashboard, or use the Connect Dataset options to select the file from your computer.
+You can drag and drop the .CARTO file to Your maps dashboard.

 If a .carto file contains the same name as an existing dataset in your account, the imported dataset is renamed, and appends an underscore and a number to the end of the new dataset.
 For example,